 The Three-Card Spread

 Three-card spreads are another basic Tarot layout.
 This is a variation on the regular three-card spread.
-For this method, you will draw three cards one at a time and place them left to right.
-The way you choose to answer the question can again vary.
+For this method, you will draw three cards one at a time, keeping your question firmly in mind for each.
+Place them left to right.

 The Five-Card Spread